 - Media freedoms, privileges and responsibilities

-- Communications law and regulation
+- Media and communications regulation

 Reform of Australia's media ownership rules has been under discussion for several years, with at least some aspects supported by the previous Labor governments as well as by the Turnbull Liberal government.